Section Paloise: Move to Stade du Hameau and revival (1990–1996)

-In October 1990, Section Paloise left its historic Stade de la Croix du Prince for the more modern Stade du Hameau.
+In October 1990 Section Paloise left its historic Stade de la Croix du Prince for the more modern Stade du Hameau.
 This move alleviated the club's financial difficulties, as the Croix du Prince was sold to the Pau Town Hall.
 During the early 1990s, the team began to recover, maintaining its place in Group A in 1991 and 1992.
 In 1993, the club reached the Top 16 but failed to qualify for the quarter-finals, losing out to FC Grenoble—who were controversially denied the title due to a refereeing error—and RC Narbonne, who were playing their fifth quarter-final in six seasons.

 In 1994 and 1995, Section Paloise failed to return to the Top 16 and instead participated in the Moga Cup, ultimately losing the final to rivals Aviron Bayonnais in Mont-de-Marsan.

 The club began climbing the ranks again, achieving notable results in subsequent seasons.
 In 1996, Section reached the final of the Challenge Yves du Manoir and the semi-finals of the French championship, though they were defeated by CA Brive on both occasions.
 These performances secured qualification for the second edition of the 1996–97 Heineken Cup.

 Challenge Yves du Manoir victory (1997)

 In 1997, Section Paloise won the Challenge Yves du Manoir, defeating CS Bourgoin-Jallieu 13–11.
 Captain Joël Rey became the first Pau skipper since François Moncla in 1964 to lift a trophy for the club, ending a 33-year wait.
-In the 1996–97 French Rugby Union Championship, Pau were eliminated in the quarter-finals, losing 24–18 to eventual finalists Bourgoin-Jallieu.
+In the 1996–97 French Rugby Union Championship, Pau were eliminated in the quarter-finals, losing 24–18 to eventual finalists CS Bourgoin-Jallieu.

 David Aucagne, Frédéric Torossian, and David Dantiacq were selected for the French national team that season.